 How do your kids stay organized during the school year?
 As for my kids, they have Mead Five Star products to help them.
 I share some ways on how your kids can keep organized all year long.

 School can be stressful for both kids and parents alike.
-While it may be tougher for your high schoolers, don’t underestimate elementary and junior high school.
-With the new math I can already see myself hiring a tutor for my Kindergartener, and I was fairly good at math.
+While it may be tougher for your high schoolers, don’t underestimate elementary and junior high schools.
+With the new math, I can already see myself hiring a tutor for my kindergartener, and I was fairly good at math.
 However, when it comes to back to school, the more organized you are, the better it will go for you.
 So how can you get your kids to stay organized without breaking the bank?
 Mead Five Star has you covered and I have 3 easy ways you can get it done.

 First you’re going to need your basic supplies.
 Your school usually sends a list of supplies that you will need, but the basics are usually pens, pencils, folders, composition notebooks, binders and loose-leaf papers.
 Make sure you have extra pencils and pens so that you’re never out.
 If you’re using a mechanical pencil, be sure to have extra lead.
 When you’re organized, the less you’ll be stressing.

 Have an organizational system in place, here are a few ways to do that.